harshnehal1996/Self-Driving-Vehicle-With-Carla/perception/README.md

 	5. The 2D location the keypoint is the observation(**z**) and the projection location forms the value of observation function(**H(x)**) for each sigma points.

 ### Issues
 * The R2D2 method gives good keypoints but being a DL method, it is quite slow.
-To make it real time we may use simpler keypoint detectors(*SIFT, BRISK, ORB* etc)
+To make it real time we may use simpler and faster keypoint detectors(*SIFT, SURF, BRISK, ORB* etc)
 * Currently I am unable to parse gnss data, instead I simulate it in the observation step by adding random noise with 5m std.
 * Currently matching is done by calculating a distance matrix between two Sets of descriptors.
 Matrix multiplication is slow for real-time performance.
 Instead we can may use *KDTree* for proximity search which is provided by [Flann library](https://docs.opencv.org/3.4/d5/d6f/tutorial_feature_flann_matcher.html) opencv.